CraftAcademyLabs/ca_course/bmi_challenge/step_4_acceptance_tests.md

 gem 'sinatra'
 ```

-Also create two other files in the main project folder:
+Also, create two other files in the main project folder:
 * `config.ru` ** <- Note the suffix!**
 * `server.rb`